Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, I logged into Client-1 and join it to the mydomain.com domain by configuring its system settings to communicate with the domain controller.
-This action allows Client-1 to become part of the domain, enabling it to use domain-based authentication, access network resources, and receive domain policies.
-By joining the domain, Client-1 can be centrally managed through Active Directory, allowing for easier administration and user access control within the network.
+In this step, I logged into Client-1 and joined it to the mydomain.com domain by configuring its system settings to communicate with the domain controller.
+This action allowed Client-1 to become part of the domain, enabling it to use domain-based authentication, access network resources, and receive domain policies.
+By joining the domain, Client-1 can now be centrally managed through Active Directory, making administration and user access control within the network much easier.
 </p>
 <br />